ethereum/execution-spec-tests/docs/getting_started/executing_tests_command_line.md

                         The address increment value to each deployed contract by a test.
   --build-name BUILD_NAME
-                        Specify a build name for the fixtures.properties file, e.g., 'stable'.
+                        Specify a build name for the fixtures.ini file, e.g., 'stable'.

 Arguments defining debug behavior:
   --evm-dump-dir EVM_DUMP_DIR, --t8n-dump-dir EVM_DUMP_DIR